How to Play Soccer: All You Need to Know

 The Soccer Ball

 The soccer ball is spherical in shape and weighs between 14-16 ounces.
-Its circumference is between 27-28 inches, and it is usually made of leather or synthetic materials.
+Its circumference is between 27-28 inches and is usually made of leather or synthetic materials.
 The ball should be inflated to a pressure of between 9-15 psi.

-Here’s the size of ball you will be playing with.
+Here’s the size of the ball you will be playing with.

 The Players on the Field

-From U13 and older, each team has eleven players on the field, including a goalkeeper.
+From U-13 and older, each team has eleven players on the field, including a goalkeeper.
 The players are assigned different positions such as forwards, midfielders, defenders, and the goalkeeper.
+You can read more about positions here.

 For younger age groups, there are usually nine, seven, or four players on the field for a team.
 As you go down in age, the fewer players you usually have but the field is also smaller.